 Point Scholar 2011 – 2013

-Growing up in rural Wisconsin, Jordan Simonson became acutely aware of the struggles faced by LGBT youth.
+Growing up in rural Wisconsin, Jordan Simonson became acutely aware of the struggles faced by LGBTQ youth.
 Although he knew he was gay when he was twelve years old, he was only able to share his sexual orientation with his closest friends because of the fear that he would be victimized.
 Because he felt isolated and unsupported by his community, Jordan worked to raise awareness of sexuality within his high school by helping revise the health education curriculum and advocating for inclusion of information about safer-sex practices.

 Jordan met gay peers and first felt valued as a sexual minority at the University of Wisconsin-Madison.
 He pursued majors in Psychology and Sociology, through which he became aware of the elevated rates of mental health issues within LGBTQ individuals.
 Following his grandfather’s advice about choosing a “career you would do without any external incentive,” Jordan decided that he wanted to become a psychologist and help alleviate anxiety and depression in the LGBTQ community.